 “We could… But he would be dead.
 We only just saved you.”

-I was shocked at that moment.
+The news shocked me.
 What were they talking about?
-“But, I saved him, I figured out how to scan us and get us here.”
+“But, I saved him.
+I figured out how to scan us and get us here.”

 “James,” he said in the softest possible way.
 “That is why he was annihilated.
 You scanned him when he was dead.”